 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town's basic financial statements.
-The budgetary comparison information for hospitality tax fund and the cemetery fund, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The budgetary comparison information for hospitality tax fund, the cemetery fund and other governmental funds, are presented for purposes of additional analysis and are not a required part of the basic financial statements.